The Amber Spyglass

-The Amber Spyglass is the third novel in the His Dark Materials trilogy by Philip Pullman.
+The Amber Spyglass is the third and final novel in the His Dark Materials trilogy by Philip Pullman.
 Published in 2000, it won the 2001 Whitbread Book of the Year award, the first children's novel to do so.
 It was named Children's Book of the Year at the 2001 British Book Awards, and was the first children's book to be longlisted for the Booker Prize.

+In 2022, the novel was adapted as the third series of the joint BBC-HBO television series His Dark Materials.

 Setting

 The novel is set in a number of worlds dominated by the Magisterium, a theocracy which actively suppresses heresy.
 In some of these worlds, humans' souls naturally exist outside of their bodies in the form of sentient "dæmons" in animal form.
 Important plot devices are the alethiometer, a truth-telling symbol reader; the subtle knife, capable of cutting windows between worlds; and the amber spyglass, a device for viewing the form of consciousness known as Dust.

 Plot

 Having learned of the witches' prophecy that Lyra Belacqua is the second Eve, the Magisterium decides she must be killed to prevent a new fall.
 Lyra's ambitious and hardhearted mother, Mrs Coulter, hides her in a remote cave.
 In her drugged sleep, Lyra dreams of meeting her friend Roger in the land of the dead, and promises to help.

 In the world of Cittàgazze the angels Balthamos and Baruch try to persuade Lyra's friend Will to take the subtle knife to Lord Asriel, whose army is preparing to fight the Magisterium, but Will insists on finding Lyra first.
 They are attacked by the archangel Metatron but escape to another world just in time with the help of the subtle knife.
 The angels explain that the very first angel to condense out of Dust had falsely claimed to be the creator, and had acquired great power as the Authority.
 Now aged, he dwells in an isolated citadel and has delegated most of his powers to his regent Metatron.

 The physicist Mary Malone finds herself in a world of sapient creatures called mulefa.
 The trees they rely on have been dying, and she uses lacquer from their sap to construct a spyglass that allows her to see Dust.
 She discovers that it is streaming rapidly away, no longer able to provide the trees with nourishment.

 Will meets Iorek Byrnison.
 Together they find Lyra's cave, arriving at the same time as the forces of the Magisterium.
 Will wakes Lyra and uses the knife to escape into another world, but when he loses concentration the knife breaks.
 Iorek uses his metalworking skills to repair it.